 Developed by the AMZN Mobile LLC.

-Amazon Alexa is ranking in Music on the 3.
+Amazon Alexa is ranking in Lifestyle on the 2.

 You can download Amazon Alexa here:.